Anchor lets someone you care about document what is happening and automatically alert you when they need support.

 How do I accept the invite?

-The person using Anchor shares an invite link with you.
-Opening the link on a phone with Anchor installed takes you directly to the acceptance screen.
-You can also enter the 6-digit code manually in the app.
+The person using Anchor shares an invite link or shows you a QR code.
+Open the link on a phone with Anchor installed (or scan the QR with your camera and open in Anchor) to reach the acceptance screen.

 General information only, not legal advice.
 Anchor is not a substitute for emergency services.
 If someone is in immediate danger, call 911.